aflin/rampart_docs/source/rampart-main.rst

         ``3`` for column 0 second pass, etc.).
 The variable ``i`` is the current row number.

-      * ``progressStep`` :green:`Number`: Where number is ``n``, execute ``progresFunc`` callback, if provided, for every nth row in each stage.
+      * ``progressStep`` :green:`Number`: Where number is ``n``, execute ``progressFunc`` callback, if provided, for every nth row in each stage.

 callback: